Appearance

 - Unique State Machines: For radically different items (bows, shields, tools), implement (i.e. FullBody_Aiming) and / or extend the graph sections dedicated to aiming and additive layers.

-Lyra's base blueprint already pipes each linked layer through Inertialization in the main animation blueprint.
+Lyra's base blueprint pipes each linked layer through Inertialization in the main animation blueprint.
 Keep that node in place so swapping items during equip montages remains smooth.

 Step 4: Update Motion's Equip Logic